omedranoc/Practice/documentation/awsCertification.md

         +  Regional
         +  Every VPC has a vpc router
             + It has  an interface  in every VPC subnet known as the "subnet+1"
+        + For secure inbound traffic to the servers we can use 443
+        + For secure inbound traffic to mySql we can use the port 3306
         + has a bastion host:
-            + a host that sits  on the VPC perimeter entry point for trusted admins
+            + a host that sits  on the VPC perimeter entry point for trusted admins, allows inbound Secure Shell (SSH) access
-        + NAT static NAT and dynamic NAT
+        + NAT (Network address translation) static NAT and dynamic NAT
+            + It is always present in public subnets.
+        + Public  subnet: it is associated with a route table that has a route to an internet gateway
+        + Gateway and nat intance are only required to access the internet.
         + NACL network access control list: has two sets of rules inbound and outbound
-        + VPC pairing: allows communication between VPCs
+        + VPC peering: allows communication between VPCs
+        + Security groups: virtual firewalls that control inbound and outbound traffic into AWS resources
+            + default values: block all inbound traffic, allow all outbound traffic
+            + uses cases: Create a security group for each one of the tiers in your app
+        + ACLs Network Control Access list
+            + Firewalls at the subnet boundary
+            + Will allow inbound and outbound traffic by default
-        + vpc endpoints: Are gateways objects created within a VPC
+        + vpc endpoints: Are gateways objects created within a VPC, enables you to connect your VPC to the supported AWS services
             + Gateways endpoints
             + Interface endpoints
+            + RedShift  enhanced vpc routing  provides VPC resources access to RedShift
         + DNS domain name service:
             + CNAME records allows aliases to be created to certain domains
+        + NAT Gateway: network address translation managed by AWS
+        + NAT Instances: enable intances in a private subnet to initiate outbound traffic
         + ROUTE 53
             + weighted routing: control the amount of traffic that reaches a specific resource.
             + geolocation routing
+            + policies to route traffic:
+                + Simple routing traffic: A single resource that performs a given function for your domain
+                + Latency routing policy: Use when you have resources in multiple locations and you want to route traffic based on latency
+                + Weighted routing policy: route traffic in proportions that you specify
+                + Multivalue routing policy: respond to DNS queries with up to eight healthy records

 + Storage and content delivery
     + s3 access is controlled using bucket policies and ACLs